Introduction

 Compare DealHub CPQ and Salesforce CPQ

-DealHub and Salesforce CPQ are popular CPQ solutions that enable organizations to automate the sales process.
-Both products feature many of the same things—product configuration, dynamic pricing, and many other out-of-the-box functionalities come standard.
+DealHub and Salesforce are industry leaders in CPQ solutions that enable organizations to automate the sales process.
+Both products feature many of the same capabilities, including guided selling, product configuration, dynamic pricing, CRM integration, API integrations, subscription and contract management, and many other out-of-the-box functionalities.
 However, there are subtle differences between the two solutions that make them better suited for different use cases.

-DealHub CPQ is a top-notch CPQ software that integrates natively with other CRM and ERP systems and offers an intuitive, user-friendly interface.
-It’s easy setup process makes it ideal for businesses that are new to CPQ technology, and CRM integration makes it suitable for various existing workflows.
+DealHub CPQ is a highly rated CPQ solution that integrates natively with other CRM and ERP systems and offers an intuitive, user-friendly interface.
+Its fast implementation and easy configurability make it ideal for businesses new to CPQ technology as well as those with complex quoting and revenue lifecycle management needs.

 Product Overview